Human Development and Family Sciences

 HDFS Practicum Sites: Students making an impact in their community

 The community practicum requirement allows Human Development and Family Sciences seniors an opportunity to work at a site of their choice while gaining course credit.
 Practicum sites provide valuable hands-on experience that will allow students to see firsthand how lives are impacted in a real-world, professional setting that is unique to their career goals.
 Seniors should be preparing for their practicum in the semester before they plan to enroll in practicum.
-Sites are all located in the Lubbock community.
+The sites are all located in the Lubbock community.

 Instructions for Community Practicum HDFS 4314